 "It goes back to the idea that I don't touch the data, because if I knew more about it, it would bias what's going on." - Arbitrage

 Richard added that if they gave out the country category, strange things could happen like users who only trade in countries that are more expensive for Numerai to trade in.
-"At some point there might be such a thing," Richard said, "but remember that the Kazutsugi targets is very neutral to all of the things we know so you're not missing out on too much."
+"At some point there might be such a thing," Richard said, "but remember that the Kazutsugi targets are very neutral to all of the things we know so you're not missing out on too much."
 Richard also mentioned that some of this might cross over with Numerai Signals: someone with a model that's performant in one country might want to put that on Signals.

 Does flipping a model with positive correlation and negative MMC work to get a model with positive MMC?
 Is that allowed?